-As president of NBC Studios, Nunan grew the once tiniest of vertically integrated production companies into NBC's largest supplier of programming.
-While running the studio, Nunan oversaw a budget of more than $80 million in development costs, which led to the production of some of NBC's most cherished programs: Will & Grace, Profiler, The Pretender and even the CBS hit The King of Queens, which was generated at NBC Studios.
-Nunan oversaw a staff of more than 45 employees, ranging from business affairs, development/production and marketing.
-NBC was the No. 1 network at the time and Nunan was surrounded by some of TV's most enduring and successful executives: Don Ohlmeyer, Warren Littlefield, Steve McPherson, Jamie Tarses, Kevin Reilly, David Nevins and many others.
-Many on this team would go on to run other networks and studios, as Nunan did UPN.
+To run a network such as UPN successfully, it must include the delicate integration of all departments.
+Nunan's experiences as the president of NBC Studios perfectly prepared him for the task.
+While in charge, he grew the tiniest vertically integrated production companies into NBC's largest suppliers of programming, and oversaw a budget of more than $80 million in development costs, which led to the production of some of NBC's most cherished programs including Will & Grace, Profiler, The Pretender and even the CBS hit The King of Queens, which was generated at NBC Studios.
+Nunan oversaw a staff of more than 45 employees, ranging from business affairs and development to production and marketing.
+NBC was the No. 1 network at the time and Nunan was surrounded by some of TV's most enduring and successful executives including Don Ohlmeyer, Warren Littlefield, Steve McPherson, Jamie Tarses, Kevin Reilly and David Nevins, among others.
+Many on this team went on to run other networks and studios, as Nunan did UPN.

-A graduate of the UCLA School of Theater, Film and Television, Nunan is now a member of the School's steering committee and teaches annually in its Graduate Producers Program.Nunan is the former president of the Hollywood Radio & TV Society and is currently chairman of the Joyful Heart Foundation, created and founded by Emmy and Golden Globe-award winning actress Mariska Hargitay.
+A graduate of the UCLA School of Theater, Film and Television, Nunan is now a member of the School's steering committee and teaches annually in its Graduate Producers Program.
+He is the former president of the Hollywood Radio & TV Society and is currently chairman of the Joyful Heart Foundation, created and founded by Emmy- and Golden Globe-award winning actress Mariska Hargitay.